danielballan/photomosaic/README.md

     pm.mosiac(tiles, tolerance=0.5, usage_penalty=3)

+N.B.
+If you use multiscale tiles, the smaller tiles can repeat with impunity.
+The usage limit only applied to original tiles than their immediate children.

 ### Scattered tiles

 For a looser, even more scattered effect (imitating some works by [this artist](http://www.flickr.com/photos/tsevis/collections/)) tiles can be individually shrunk in place, leaving a margin that reveals the background.
 If the background is white, the overall effect is to lighten that tile.